sfigg/commercialization-public/manufacture/desktop/download-winpe--windows-pe.md

 ### Create a bootable USB, CD, or DVD:

-After you download and install the ADK, you'll have to create bootable WinPE media.
+After you download and install the ADK, create bootable WinPE media.

 - To learn how to create a bootable USB drive, see [WinPE: Create USB Bootable drive](winpe-create-usb-bootable-drive.md)